 - 2 1/2 pounds granulated sugar

 - 3 ounces (6 tablespoons) fresh lemon juice, strained

 - Very finely grated zest of 1/2 an orange, orange part only, not the underlying bitter white pith

 - 1/2 ounce (1 tablespoon) fresh orange juice, strained

-- 1. Place a saucer with five metal teaspoons in a flat place in your freezer for testing the jam later.
+- 1. Place a saucer with 5 metal teaspoons in your freezer for testing the jam later.

 - 2. Working directly over a small nonreactive saucepan, use your fingers to gently squeeze the flesh from each grape, being careful to catch all the grape insides and juices in the pan.
-[Editor’s Note: Yes, you ready that correctly, you really do have to stand there and squeeze each grape.]
 Set the skins aside in a large bowl.

 - 3. Bring the grape insides and juices to a simmer over medium heat, cover, and cook until soft, 3 to 5 minutes.
 Immediately force as much of the pulp as possible through a fine-mesh strainer or chinois placed over the bowl of grape skins.
 Discard the seeds.